 Windows: from the Start menu, find and select the Control Panel.
-Double-click Network Connections (Windows XP), or Network & Sharing Center (Windows Vista or Windows 7).
+Double-click Network & Sharing Center.
 Then double-click either "Wireless Network Connection" for a wireless connection, or "Local Area Connection" for an Ethernet connection.
-Next click the Details button (Windows Vista or Windows 7), or click the Support tab and then the Details button (Windows XP).
+Next click the Details button.
 The "Physical Address" line shows the MAC address.